 The distribution of humanitarian aid is done mostly using the services of the local transportation companies.
 All payments are done based on invoices and delivery reports from the transportation companies.
 We also use trucks that evacuate the horses to deliver small amounts of aid to the regions from where horses are picked up from.
 This is done to optimize transportation costs.

-The transportation costs are paid by the UEF-CF using the money from donors and based on invoices / receipts and delivery reports from transportation companies.
+The transportation costs are paid by the UE-CF using the money from donors and based on invoices / receipts and delivery reports from transportation companies.
 On average, one truckload delivery from the border with Poland to Lviv and from Lviv to one of the regions cost around 2 000 EUR.
 The price is high due to increase of fuel prices in Ukraine.

-After the end of the convoy, the list of stables that received help will be sent to the Head of Ukrainian operations.
+After the end of the distribution, the list of stables that received help will be reported back to donors.
 The list includes, the name of the stables, contact person, contacts, number of horses, ponies and refugee horses, type and amount of delivered aid.